home-assistant/developers.home-assistant/docs/config_entries_config_flow_handler.md

 ---
-title: Config Flow Handlers
+title: Integration Configuration
+sidebar_label: Configuration
 ---

+> This option is currently only available for built-in components.

-Config Entries uses the [Data Flow Entry framework](data_entry_flow_index.md) to allow users to create entries.
+Integrations can be set up via the user interface by adding support for config entries.
+Config entries uses the [data flow entry framework](data_entry_flow_index.md) to allow users to create entries.
 Components that want to support config entries will need to define a Config Flow Handler.
 This handler will manage the creation of entries from user input, discovery or other sources (like hassio).

 Config Flow Handlers control the data that is stored in a config entry.
 This means that there is no need to validate that the config is correct when Home Assistant starts up.
 It will also prevent breaking changes, because we will be able to migrate configuration entries to new formats if the version changes.